inform-us/requirements_specifications/rules/CAM-ICU.md

 1) The CAM-ICU metric should be documented once per 12-hour shift
 2) 12-hour shifts are defined as 08:00-19:59 (day shift) and 20:00-07:59 (night shift)
 3) Every CAM-ICU score set on a day shift (between 08:00-19:59) is valid until 20:00 hours or until a subsequent score is documented.
-4) Every CAM-ICU score set on a night shift (between 20:00-07:59) is valid until 08:00or until a subsequent score is documented.
+4) Every CAM-ICU score set on a night shift (between 20:00-07:59) is valid until 08:00 or until a subsequent score is documented.
 5) Each CAM-ICU score therefore expires at 08:00 and 20:00 every day.
 6) Each documented CAM-ICU score can be superseded if an entry is updated or new entry is made during that shift, this will generate a new _dt stamp (more recent) and become the 'valid' entry